hgsolutions/terraform-provider-ece/README.md

 ### Provider Configuration
 The provider supports the following configuration parameters:

 - `url`: the fully-qualified URL for the ECE API, including port.
-Can be specified via an `ECE_URL` environment variable.
+Can also be specified via an `ECE_URL` environment variable.

 - `username`: the ECE username to use for basic authentication.
-Can be specified via an `ECE_USERNAME` environment variable.
+Can also be specified via an `ECE_USERNAME` environment variable.

 - `password`: the ECE password to use for basic authentication.
-Can be specified via an `ECE_PASSWORD` environment variable.
+Can also be specified via an `ECE_PASSWORD` environment variable.

 - `timeout`: the timeout in seconds for resource operations.
 The default is 1 hour (3600 seconds).